 Trump's Wall or Trump's Ditch?

 It seems that you are determined to build this wall of yours Donald, come hell or high water.
-If you must build it, I beseech you to follow the example of a historical wall builder - a Roman Emperor and designer.of walls.
+If you must build your iconic wall, I beseech you to follow the example of a historical wall builder - a Roman Emperor and designer.of walls.

 No doubt you have heard of the Great Wall of China.
 The wall consists of approximately 4,000 miles of actual wall.
 In fact the Great Wall might be the paradigm you have in mind for your own wall.
 Even if you haven’t heard of the Great Wall, with your Scottish heritage and your alleged love of Scotland, you must have heard of Hadrian’s Wall, the wall that the Roman Emperor, Hadrian, erected to separate England and Scotland.
 He built it to keep the marauding Scottish savages outwith the Roman Empire.
 Of course we know it wasn’t up to the task, and the Scots professionally and unassumingly took control of the planet over the following 1,900 years.
 But, you know how modest those of us with Scots heritages are, so don’t tell anyone, OK?
 (Sorry, I should have said how modest MOST of us are.)